Skip to content

 Architected and executed the migration of 14 legacy monolithic services to AWS microservices (ECS, Lambda, DynamoDB), reducing infrastructure costs by 35% and improving p99 latency from 1.2s to 280ms.

-This bullet shows Invent and Simplify (modernizing architecture), Dive Deep (specific technical choices), and includes concrete before/after metrics.
-Amazon values candidates who can articulate both the technical approach and business impact.
+Shows Invent and Simplify (modernizing architecture), Dive Deep (specific technical choices), and Frugality (cost reduction), with concrete before/after metrics that a Bar Raiser can interrogate.

 Example 3